 5. Weave in the topic of migration across all your subjects

 British Red Cross resources are aligned with the national curriculums of the UK in topics such as Geography, PSHE, and citizenship, but resources could also be used as standalone activities or used more widely in assemblies.
 Whether it’s an art project, a discussion in tutor time or a text about migration as a story to explore with learners in literacy, there are so many ways to embed this topic in your teaching plans.
 Some examples to get you thinking...

 - RESOURCE: Evacuees from cities during World War Two

 - RESOURCE: Understanding the history of migration and why people move

 - RESOURCE: Listen to a refugee choir talk about the power of music

 If you want to get the whole school involved, you could organise to fundraise as part of our Miles for Refugees campaign.
 Learners can fundraise by choosing to run, walk, swim, cycle, or use any other means of travel to cover the distance of one of the six distances representing journeys people have taken to reach safety.

 Just one lesson or assembly on the topic during Refugee Week could go a long way to build understanding and support learners to discover how they can help make the UK a more tolerant and inclusive place for everyone.

 Read more about Every Refugee Matters

-As the UK government prepares to overhaul the asylum system, there's never been a better time to stand by refugees.
+There's never been a better time to stand by refugees.
 Sign our pledge to show that #everyrefugeematters.